 As a pet parent, taking your pet to see a veterinarian is one of those tasks that, while often pushed off, is necessary to ensure that your pet has the best care possible.
 Cat parents are all too familiar with the struggle to get their cat in the carrier, and dog parents know they may have to coax their pups into the car with treats or maybe a fake-out trip to the park.

 Veterinarians are aware that coming in for an appointment can be a scary experience for your pets – which is why many veterinarians try to create the most stress-free waiting room possible.
 But what about the experience for pet parents before they even step foot into the hospital?
-As a veterinarian, the focus is on the animal, but have you thought through what kind of experience you’re providing for the pet parent before they come in?
+It’s just as important to consider the full experience you’re providing for the pet parent starting with before they come in.

-We’ve broken down a few important ways that your clinic can provide clients a smoother customer experience:
+We’ve broken down three important ways that you can provide clients a smoother customer experience:

 For most veterinary practices, phone calls with a client are the most common method of communication.
 But what happens when there are too many phone conversations that need to be answered at once?